tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

 So phoneManager receives the phone and makes the call.
-So if the phone is smartphone and if its locked, we can’t dial in this example.
+So if the phone is smartphone and if it's locked, we can’t dial in this example.

 One approach can be to handle it in PhoneManager like: